MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/journal.md

  `Journal` contains information about metadata operations performed on the Kusto database.

-The metadata operations could be a result of control command executed by user or internal control commands executed by the system (like drop extents by retention).
+The metadata operations could be a result of a control command that is executed by a user, or internal control commands executed by the system, such as drop extents by retention.

-**Notes:**
+> [!NOTE]

-- Metadata operations which encompass *adding* new extents (like `.ingest`, `.append`, `.move` and others) will not have matching events shown in the `Journal`.
+> - Metadata operations that encompass *adding* new extents, such as `.ingest`, `.append`, `.move` and others, will not have matching events shown in the `Journal`.
-- The data in the columns of the result-set, as well as the format in which it is presented, are *not* contractual, and thus taking a dependency on them is *not* recommended.
+> - The data in the columns of the result-set, as well as the format in which it is presented, is *not* contractual.
+  Taking a dependency on them is not recommended.

 |Event        |EventTimestamp     |Database  |EntityName|UpdatedEntityName|EntityVersion|EntityContainerName|
 |-------------|-------------------|----------|----------|-----------------|-------------|-------------------|